mmpouya/PersianVerbNet/README.md

 # PersianVerbNet
-A testing code for making Persian Verbnet-style Dataset based on on Colorado open-source English VerbNet.
+A testing code for making Persian Verbnet-style Dataset based on Colorado open-source English VerbNet.